 WCSD has a team of individuals who tracks the progress of winter weather and its impact on our roadways and schools.
 We work closely with the National Weather Service, the Cities of Reno and Sparks, and Washoe County to make informed decisions about school schedules.
 Since winter weather can impact school schedules for parents, students and staff, we try to make the decision about delays or closures as early in the morning as possible.
 The safety of students and staff is the number one concern during days with winter weather hazards.
 The District will do everything possible to ensure our schools are ready for students and staff during Northern Nevada storms.

 If there are any delays, cancelations or other unexpected changes, WCSD will post announcements at the very top of our homepage at Washoeschools.net

 The District Communications team will communicate any schedule changes to families in a variety of ways:

 - The information will be featured across the top of the District's main webpage

-- A 'Connect-Ed' phone message will be sent to all parents and staff starting at 6 A.M. (please be aware that it takes the system a while to send 73,000 + phone calls, your neighbor may get the call before you do.)
+- A phone message will be sent to all parents and staff starting at 6 A.M. (please be aware that it takes the system a while to send 73,000 + phone calls, your neighbor may get the call before you do.)

-- The message will be on our social media sites including Facebook & Twitter
+- WCSD will share information on our social media channels.